|

 Lex Kaper

 is a Professor of Astronomy at the Anton Pannekoek Institute of the University of Amsterdam.
 He obtained his PhD in astronomy at the University of Amsterdam in 1993.
 He moved to the European Southern Observatory Headquarters and spent there 4 years as a (senior) postdoctoral fellow.
 In 1998 he was awarded a 5-year Royal Academy fellowship and returned to the University of Amsterdam.
 In 2005 he obtained a professorship at the Vrije Universiteit Amsterdam.
+From 2019 - 2024 he has been the vice-dean of the Faculty of Science of the University of Amsterdam.
 His research interests focus on massive stars, their formation, evolution and fate.
-He is involved in the development of astronomical instrumentation: he is the NL-PI of the optical to near-infrared X-shooter spectrograph on the ESO Very Large Telescope an co-PI of MOSAIC, a multi-object spectrograph under development for the European Extremely Large Telescope.
-Lex Kaper is a member of the IAU Membership Committee and Secretary of the Nederlands Comite Astronomie.
+He is involved in the development of astronomical instrumentation: he is the NL-PI of the optical to near-infrared X-shooter spectrograph on the ESO Very Large Telescope and co-PI of MOSAIC, a multi-object spectrograph under development for the European Extremely Large Telescope.
+In 2019 Kaper was awarded the Descartes - Huygens prize.

 -